openservicemesh/osm/Interfaces.md

 // ServiceCatalog is the mechanism by which the Service Mesh controller discovers all Envoy proxies connected to the catalog. type ServiceCatalog interface {

-	// GetEndpoints constructs a DescoveryResponse with all endpoints the given Envoy proxy should be aware of.
+	// ListEndpoints constructs a DescoveryResponse with all endpoints the given Envoy proxy should be aware of.
 	// The bool return value indicates whether there have been any changes since the last invocation of this function.
-	GetEndpoints(ClientIdentity) (envoy.DiscoveryResponse, bool, error)
+	ListEndpoints(ClientIdentity) (envoy.DiscoveryResponse, bool, error)

  	// RegisterNewEndpoint adds a newly connected Envoy proxy to the list of self-announced endpoints for a service.
  	RegisterNewEndpoint(ClientIdentity)

-	// GetEndpointProviders retrieves the full list of endpoint providers registered with Service Catalog so far.
+	// ListEndpointProviders retrieves the full list of endpoint providers registered with Service Catalog so far.
-	GetEndpointProviders() []EndpointProvider
+	ListEndpointProviders() []EndpointProvider

 	// RegisterEndpointProvider adds a new endpoint provider to the list within the Service Catalog.
 	RegisterEndpointProvider(EndpointProvider) error

-	// GetAnnouncementChannel returns an instance of a channel, which notifies the system of an event requiring the execution of GetEndpoints.
+	// GetAnnouncementChannel returns an instance of a channel, which notifies the system of an event requiring the execution of ListEndpoints.
 	GetAnnouncementChannel() chan struct{}
 }
 ```